KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/body-styling.md

     21. Check out your page content in Google Chrome.
 Things should be looking like they're coming together now!

-5. Style the sidebar "Small Plates" content on the right side.
+7. Style the sidebar "Small Plates" content on the right side.

     1. Below the closing `}` for the drinks class selector, select the sidebar class.

     2. See if you can style the `h2` and `ul` elements inside the sidebar class to look similar to the example image that you can view here: https://raw.githubusercontent.com/KansasCityWomeninTechnology/CSSCompilerPractice/master/ladyDevBarAndGrill.png

+8. Save

 ###Documentation
 To understand the different CSS properties and available values visit the [Mozilla Developer Network CSS reference documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)